Music of Angola

-In the 20th century, Angola was wracked by violence and political instability.
-Angolan musicians were oppressed by government forces, both during the period of Portuguese colonization and after independence.

 Folk music

 Semba

 Semba is the predecessor to a variety of music styles originating in Africa.
-Three of the most famous of these are Samba itself, kizomba, and kuduro.
+Three of the most famous of these are samba, kizomba, and kuduro.

-The subject matter of Semba is often a cautionary tale or story regarding day-to-day life and social events and activities, usually sung in a witty rhetoric.
-Through Semba music, the artist is able to convey a broad spectrum of emotions.
-It is this characteristic that has made Semba the premiere style of music for a wide variety of Angolan social gatherings.
-Its versatility is evident in its inevitable presence at funerals and, on the other hand, many Angolan parties.

-Semba is very much alive and popular in Angola today as it was long before that country's independence from the Portuguese colonial system on November 11, 1975.
+Semba is popular in Angola today as it was long before that country's independence from the Portuguese colonial system on November 11, 1975.
 Various new Semba artists emerge each year in Angola, as they render homage to the veteran semba masters, many of whom are still performing.
-Other styles related to the Semba is Rebita, which is inspired by European line dances, as well as kazukuta and kabetula which are primarily Carnaval Music.

 Barceló de Carvalho, the Angolan singer popularly known as Bonga, is arguably the most successful Angolan artist to popularize semba music internationally; it is generally being categorized as World music.

 Popular music

 Colonial times

 Angola's popular music has had little international success.